sdwivedi5/SWDV-630/FINALPROJECT/README.md

-# Django - Hotel Management System
+# Django - Hotel Management System by Sandeep Dwivedi
 * Requirement Analysis Document - System Design Document - Object Design Document - Mockups - Class Diagram - ER Diagram are in the "Documents" Folder.

 * It is hotel management system which has 5 different user types: <br>